iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 thresholding-based alarms.

-The visualization can be done using the built-in fully customizable dashboard or raw or postprocessed data can be exported to any third-party tools that support OPC-UA, GraphQL or the MQTT protocols.
+The visualization can be done using the built-in fully customizable dashboard and raw or postprocessed data can be exported to any third-party tools that support OPC-UA, GraphQL or the MQTT protocols.
 Below is such an example of a customized multi-page dashboard for the plant-operator.
 No external tools except for a browser in kiosk mode is required to get started.